 iShares Core MSCI EMU UCITS ETF EUR (Acc)

-- Description: The iShares Core MSCI EMU UCITS ETF EUR (Acc) seeks to track the MSCI EMU index.
-The MSCI EMU index tracks large and mid-cap stocks from countries in the European Economic and Monetary Union.
+- Description: tracks the MSCI EMU index, covering large and mid-cap stocks across countries in the European Economic and Monetary Union (eurozone members only).

 - ISIN: IE00B53QG562